riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ...
 {% endhighlight %}

-We've updated the `tasks` helper to filter the tasks that get returned based on whether completed tasks should be shown or not.
+We've updated the `tasks` helper to filter tasks based on whether completed tasks should be shown or not.
 A new `hideCompleted` helper has been added to retrieve the value of the `hideCompleted` session variable.
 And finally we have a new event handler for the `hideCompleted` checkbox.

 With that all tests are passing.